PeteHaughie/Space-Invaders-Slots/README.md

 An ever expanding list of things to implement or do better:

 - Turn the buttons into an actual object that can take a text string and not just be an SVG
+- Turn that ^ button object into a class for sprite generation
+- Generators for player sprites
+- Generators for drums (I probably should have thought of that on day 2)
+- I would have liked to abstract out even more functions to make the entire architecture more modular and thereby portable/reusable but as it was for a one-off project it wasn't worth the time investment.
 - Fix the theme tune playback audio sprite - it works but it's not meant for looping…
-- Make the WinningSets algorithm return a multidimensional array so that the revealWinners function and animation loop can clear between reveals.
+- Make the `WinningSets` algorithm return a multidimensional array so that the `revealWinners` function and animation loop can clear between reveals.
 I did try but for some reason the pixijs objects lost their positional vector when being brought back in.
 Fixing it would have added additional time which I just did not have.
-- I would have liked to abstract out even more functions to make the entire architecture more modular and thereby portable/reusable but as it was for a one-off project it wasn't worth the time investment.
 - I would like to refactor with a design grid in mind to ensure layout across multiple platforms
 - I'm sure there are more…